Rudxain/RGB-digital-rain/README.md

 Original source code by 👤Ganesh Prasad: https://codepen.io/gnsp/pen/vYBQZJm

 # 📝To-Do:
+* Use event listener to auto-resize the canvas when the window is resized.
 * Add a developer/debug mode that "unlocks" constants.
 I'll implement it by conditionally executing code based on the content of `location.href`.
 * Use `requestAnimationFrame` instead of `setInterval`, for Vsync and energy efficiency.
 * Make the GitHub Pages site use a minified version of the entire repo.